Affraes-Organisation/actions-sfdc-example/README.md

 <details><summary>Run the test.</summary>

 - Type `SFDX: Invoke Apex Tests` and select that command.
+- You can choose a specific test class or run them all.
 - check for a `exit 0` success status in the output panel in VSCode

 </details>